elgindykareem/Kareem-Portfolio/README.md

 ## [Project 2: Avocado Supply Prices 2015 - 2018](https://github.com/elgindykareem/Avocado-Prices)

-Visualizing and modeling avocado supply prices in the US based on region from 2015 to 2018.
+Visualizing and modeling ARIMA time series on avocado supply prices in the US based on region from 2015 to 2018.
 With variables such as quantity, total sales, type of avocado and bag size of order.

 Tools:
 - Data import, cleaning and wrangling
 - Data visualization
-- Data modeling (time series, regression models)
+- Data modeling (time series, ARIMA, regression models)